bunyip_kindergarten_banner.jpg

 Frequently asked questions

 Your child will need a backpack or bag, a refillable water bottle, a change of clothes, a wide-brim sun hat and their favourite toy, which can help them settle in.
+For kindergarten your child will need morning tea and lunch (dependent on the length of the program day).

 Children love community visits.
 Experiencing different environments and groups of people helps them learn.
 You’ll get plenty of information in advance and have opportunities to ask questions.
 The centre will also need your written permission before your child can take part.